ameyalambat128/note-list/README.md

 ```

-> Install python if you haven't!
+> Install python if you haven't!\n

 - Move into the directory where we have the project files :
 ```bash